alecokas/alecokas.github.io/_posts/2020-03-09-tools-for-ethical-machine-learning-development.markdown

   <li>False Omission Rate</li>
   <li>False Negative Rate</li>
 </ul>
 Although some guidelines are provided in the fairness tree, determining which metric is most critical depends on the particular circumstances of your application.
 I believe that audit tools, such as Aequitas, together with carefully selected metrics provide a starting point from which evaluating and benchmarking unfair bias within a model can be documented and iteratively reduced.
-To find out more about the details of Aequitas read the paper in the references below are have a look at the <a href="https://github.com/dssg/aequitas">repository</a>.
+To find out more about the details of Aequitas, read the paper in the references below and have a look at the <a href="https://github.com/dssg/aequitas">repository</a>.
 </div>
 <br/>